wojpo/githubVisualizationSite/README.md

 ## ✨ Features

 - 🔐 Login with **GitHub OAuth**
-- 🧑‍💻 Visualize your github profile
+- 🧑‍💻 Visualize your GitHub profile
 - 🔍 Explore graphs of other GitHub users
 - 🌐 Interactive graphs
 - 📈 A fun way to explore open-source networks